EvidenceNOW: Midwest Cooperative

 - Population management strategies that use systems-based approaches to improve population health.
 These strategies will include creating lists of patients eligible for aspirin or cholesterol interventions so that practices can conduct direct outreach, developing partnerships with community pharmacists to enhance team-based blood pressure care, and connecting documented smokers to local quit lines and other telephone-based smoking cessation counseling.

 - Learning Collaborative.
-The Learning Collaborative will offer multiple opportunities for practice facilitators and participating practices to engage in shared learning:
+The Learning Collaborative will offer multiple opportunities for practice facilitators to engage in shared learning:

-The cooperative will use a two-arm, cluster randomized comparative effectiveness trial.
+The Midwest Cooperative is using a two-arm, cluster randomized comparative effectiveness trial.
 In this design, care sites are enrolled and then randomly assigned to the intervention in cohorts, with all sites receiving an intervention.
-Practices will be assigned either to point-of-care strategies alone or point of care plus population management strategies.
-The cooperative is programming the popHealth tool to extract high-quality data out of practices' EHRs.
+Practices were assigned either to point-of-care strategies alone or point of care plus population management strategies.

 Strategies for Disseminating Study Findings and Lessons Learned